 Although Emma Holly Jones didn’t grow up dreaming of becoming a film director, she has always had a camera in her hand.
-After taking a bit of improv in school, Jones was told by the teacher she was not cut out for acting but that she had a natural understanding of what should be on stage and should try her hand at directing instead.
-Jones then began to pursue directing in earnest, working her way up from small music videos to bigger commercial projects before finding a script and making her first short film, an 11-minute prequel to Mr. Malcolm’s List starring Gemma Chan, Freida Pinto, Ṣọpẹ Dìrísù, and Oliver Jackson-Cohen, which was released online in 2019 through Refinery29.
+After taking a bit of improv in school, Jones was told by the teacher that she was not cut out for acting but that she had a natural understanding of what should be on stage and should try her hand at directing instead.
+Jones then began to pursue directing in earnest, working her way up from small music videos to bigger commercial projects before finding a script and making her first short film, an 11-minute prequel to Mr Malcolm’s List starring Gemma Chan, Freida Pinto, Ṣọpẹ Dìrísù, and Oliver Jackson-Cohen that was released online in 2019 through Refinery29.

 Jones spoke with Elixuer about the making of the movie (a seven-year process from start to finish!), early reactions to the short film and the diverse cast, and what it is like being a new director.